wilson-mok/demo/README.md

 # Presentation

-## Dear Azure - Let's Learn Azure & AI | Building an AI-Powered Chat Application using Microsoft Fabric and Azure OpenAI
+## Dear Azure | Microsoft Fabric and Azure Open AI |  Let's Learn Azure & AI - Building an AI-Powered Chat Application using Microsoft Fabric and Azure OpenAI

 In this session, Roman and I will cover: